 The next mission was in response to the need for people to hear the music and to gain some sense that our very culture was not lost; we responded to the spiritual needs of our community in collaboration with the New Orleans Musicians Clinic, the director, Ms. Bethany Bultman quipped, “to keep the music playing.”
 From this was birthed the Mission to Musicians (M2M) which continues to provide a forum for some of New Orleans finest musicians to offer our unique art form to visiting volunteer mission groups.
 In the early days of M2M St. Anna’s was one of the only venues to listen to New Orleans music, receive a good meal, and to receive spiritual and medical support.
 Among some of the musical greats that have played this venue are: The entire Boutte family; Germaine Bassel; Kermit Ruffins; Sunpie Barns; Al “Carnival Time” Johnson; Tremé Brass; Zydepunks; over 300 checks issued to local musicians and over 6,000 plates of food served.
 We now offer two concert series: one in the Spring and a series in June and July as way to inform visiting volunteers and a “thank you” for their support.

 During the early days of the disaster New Orleans invited and needed skilled labor to rebuild roofs, houses, and remove debris.
 The result was a large influx of immigrant labor largely from Central America.
 Yet, New Orleans offered little if any support for this new labor force that was helping us to rebuild our city.
 A dedicated and passionate woman named Jamie McDaniel asked us to house an English as a Second Language (ESL) class at St. Anna’s.
 Less than a dozen students started the class.
 In time the Diocese of Louisiana offered seed funding for this mission that had grown to meet the needs of several dozen Latinos.
 By the end of 2009 the mission originally named Latino Apostolate had become much more than ESL classes but a true community.
 The work reaches out and advocates for Latinos; seeks to enculturated them and assist them to become prosperous self reliant members of New Orleans.
 The students have thought so much of the mission that they voted to rename it, “Oportunidades NOLA” or [Place of] Opportunity in New Orleans.
-Today Oportunidades meets the needs of over 120 students at any given time.
+The program ran from 2007 until 2012 when it was spun off to The Latino Farmers Co-Op.

 During the time following Hurricane Katrina poverty continued to be epidemic; ranking #1 in the USA for urban blight and with the largest displacement of a population in U.S. history including tax base and business bases crime became a by-product.
 The city lacked resources to address these issues in so many ways.
 The infra-structure for police, medical care, schools, and city services was not only disrupted but in some cases destroyed.
 In 2007 New Orleans was ranked as the #1 city for murders in the United States.
-We had to do something; that response was crafted by a deacon in training, The Rev. Elaine Clemments.
+We had to do something; that response was crafted by a deacon in training, The Rev. Elaine Clements.
 The response was the ‘Rose Ministry’ and ‘Murder Board’ which sought to humanize this urban holocaust.
 Eventually this ministry would receive national attention and become a spokesperson for the victims of violence in New Orleans.
 Since that time, with over 100 murders per year, the Murder Board has birthed pro active community responses in Horns for Guns a gun buy- back program that sought to channel youth into arts programs.
 H4G in turn resulted in St. Anna’s at-risk youth program, Anna’s Arts for Kids.
+This ministry continues and by 2018 we have listed over 3,000 names.
+A proposed art installation memorializing this loss has been proposed by Artist Joel Dyer in 2019 and funding is being sought.

-Anna’s Arts for Kids is under the direction of a devoted and highly qualified community activist and arts professional Mr. Darryl Durham.
+*Anna’s Arts for Kids (Now Anna’s Place NOLA) was founded under the direction of a devoted and highly qualified community activist and arts professional Mr. Darryl Durham.
 The basic idea is to follow the model of the Harlem School of Art which Mr. Durham was a past CEO of.
-Beyond reaching out to at-risk children and offering them art expression the program seeks to become a cultural bridge between Latino and African-American community.
-St. Anna’s seeks to offer a sense of self worth, self discipline, and appropriate social responses to challenges.
-Community partners include Loyola University, The New Orleans Opera, Tulane University, New Orleans Musicians Clinic, New Orleans Arts Council and others.
-The potential enrollment is 75 children full time.
-This past summer our camp, held in collaboration with Christ Church Cathedral, host 75 children.
-We are reaching out to keep our children safe.
+Beyond reaching out to at-risk children and offering them art expression the program sought to become a cultural bridge between Latino and African-American community.
+St. Anna’s sought to offer a sense of self worth, self discipline, and appropriate social responses to challenges.
+Community partners included Loyola University, The New Orleans Opera, Tulane University, New Orleans Musicians Clinic, New Orleans Arts Council and others.

 By 2010 St. Anna’s Church, in response to the missionary activity, averaged a 30% per year growth.
 It now offers a fully funded Sunday School for children; hosts one or more adult Christian Education Classes at any one time; and Confirmed 18 persons in 2010.
 St. Anna’s Church, after Katrina, can rightfully claim to be actively working out the Kingdom of God in community.
 The church continues to grow and to develop new ways for the congregation to engage in “Kingdom” work.
 We remain dedicated as a missionary church in the city.